FastV1per/Alien_DNA_tutorial/README.md

 ### Accessing your data

-In order to acess the data, you should've already git clone the Alien_DNA_tutorial file into your directory (for Windows it's your files folder and for Mac/chrome it should show up on your desktop page.)
+In order to access the data, you should've already git clone the Alien_DNA_tutorial file into your directory (for Windows it's your files folder and for Mac/chrome it should show up on your desktop page.)

-1. You data is going to be found in the alien_dna directory, so change your directory to go there.
+1. Your data is going to be found in the alien_dna directory, so change your directory to go there.

-2. Once you're in the alien_dna directory there should be a dateset called: "alien_dataset.fasta".
+2. Once you're in the alien_dna directory there should be a dataset called: "alien_dataset.fasta".
 A FASTA file is a text-based format for representing either nucleotide sequences or protein sequences, in which based pairs or amino acids are represented using single-letter codes.
 Because of how long DNA/protein sequences can get, a fasta file is a great way to compress this data.
 Here is an example of a FASTA file below:

 ![Screenshot of a fasta file](https://github.com/FastV1per/Alien_DNA_tutorial/blob/main/Protein-sequences-Fasta-format-used-to-predict-structure.png)

-Top line is a simgle-line description of the species it is, the region of the gene it's in, and then followed by the sequence itself.
+Top line is a single-line description of the species it is, the region of the gene it's in, and then followed by the sequence itself.

 * Q1.
 Is this a DNA sequence or a protein sequence?
 Why?